marcohcanada/Big-AR-Project/README.md

 # Big Augmented Reality (AR) Project
-This HoloLens2 product would be used in group activities involving seniors in assisted living facilities and retirement homes.
+This HoloLens2 product built using Unity 2019 would be used in group activities involving seniors in assisted living facilities and retirement homes.
 Here is a list of potential group activities:
 - Joyous experiences with augmented dogs and/or cats.
 -	Touring an augmented garden.
 -	Augmented reality (AR) birdwatching.